woocommerce/woocommerce/readme.txt

 * Feature - Append view cart link on ajax buttons.
 * Feature - Revised the way coupons are stored per order and added new coupon reports on usage.
 * Feature - Updated/new dummy data (including .csv files to be used with [Product CSV Import Suite](http://www.woothemes.com/products/product-csv-import-suite/)).
+* Feature - Option to hold stock for unpaid orders (defaults to 60mins).
+When this time limit is reached, and the order is not paid for, stock is released and the order is cancelled.

 * Templating - Revised pagination, sorting areas (sorting is now above products, numbered pagination below) and added a result count.
 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.